Fine dissipative properties of Euler solutions with measure first derivatives: Proofs

 \begin{lemma} Let $u \in L^\infty \cap BV(\Omega)$.
 With the notation of \cref{ss:jumps} and \cref{ss: BV}, the following identities hold in the sense of measures

 \end{lemma}

-\begin{proof} We decompose the derivatives at the left hand side in the diffuse and the jump part, as described in \cref{ss: BV}.
+\begin{proof} We decompose the derivatives on the left hand side in the diffuse and jump parts, as described in \cref{ss: BV}.
 In virtue of \cref{p: BV chain rule}, the diffuse parts follow the chain rule for smooth functions, provided that we consider the precise representative $\tilde{u}$.
 Then, we only have to check the behaviour of the jump part.
 To begin, we study \eqref{eq: chain rule 1}.
 We denote by $u^\pm_n = u^{\pm}\cdot \nu$.
 Then, by \cref{P: prop BV} and \cref{p: BV chain rule} we have